 These user interface designs all pushed the envelope and delighted users - read on for a burst of inspiration!

-In these days of intuitive touchscreens and intelligent apps, your audience is not going to put any work into using your product, app or operating system - they'll expect it to be obvious.
-No one is going to read a lengthy, detailed instruction manual; instead, the user interface should guide your customer through to achieving their goals - doing all the hard work so the user doesn't have to.
+In these days of intuitive touchscreens and intelligent iPhone apps, your audience is not going to put any work into using your product, app or operating system – they'll expect it to be obvious.
+No one is going to read a lengthy, detailed instruction manual; instead, the UI design should guide your customer through to achieving their goals – doing all the hard work so the user doesn't have to.

 Apple may have come under fire recently, for things like the debacle over Maps, and the continuing debate over its use of skeumorphism.
 But sometimes it's good to stand back and look at the big picture: how Apple revolutionised the computer interface in a way that has influenced and shaped everything that's come about since.

 The company pioneered the use of the GUI (graphical user interface) with the introduction of the Lisa computer in 1983 and later made it mainstream with the release of the Macintosh in 1984.
 Then, when it introduced the iPhone in 2009, it brought a unique and user-friendly experience to the mobile phone market.